russelljjarvis/ScienceAccessibility/manuscript.md

 The Flesch-Kincaid readability score [@Kincaid:1975] is the most commonly used metric to assess readability, and was used here to quantify the complexity of each text item.

 Before analysis of the user input, we query and analyze a number of available text repositories with varying complexity.
-The Flesch-Kincaid readability score was caluclated for each time in the repository.
+The Flesch-Kincaid readability score was calculated for each time in the repository.

 | Text Source | Mean Complexity | Description |
 |----------|----------|:-------------:|